 So What’s The Evidence For Snapchat Dysmorphia?

-Over the years, several publications have covered the controversial trend of plastic surgeries inspired by photo filters on social media, publications such as i-D and CNN.
-According to i-D (part of the VICE media group), popular procedures included whiter skin, bigger eyes, slimmer face, and fuller lips to mimic the ubiquitous flower crown and puppy filters, which create subtle face-tuning.
+Over the years, several publications have covered the controversial trend of plastic surgeries inspired by photo filters on social media, and publications such as i-D and CNN.
+According to i-D (part of the VICE media group), popular procedures included whiter skin, bigger eyes, slimmer faces, and fuller lips to mimic the ubiquitous flower crown and puppy filters, which create subtle face-tuning.

 CNN reported that the American Society of Plastic Surgeons has confirmed an increasing number of anecdotes from plastic surgeons across the country about patients seeking plastic surgery who’ve been inspired by filtered and edited images.
 One such plastic surgeon is Dr Lara Devgan from Barbosa in New York City.
-Dr Lara Devgan stated that half of their patients come into their practice with edited or filtered images of themselves rather than bringing in references images of celebrities.
+Dr Lara Devgan stated that half of their patients come into their practice with edited or filtered images of themselves rather than bringing in reference images of celebrities.
 Which was what people normally do.

 Rajanala, Maymone, and Vashi (2018) looked into the effects of filtered photos.
 They stated that with a few swipes on Snapchat you can give yourself puppy ears or a crown of flowers, and with a few adjustments on Facetune, you can smooth out your skin and whiten your teeth.
 The problem with the filters like having puppy ears is that the filter will make your skin look better.
-Then, after you share it on Instagram or wherever, the likes and comment on these images we receive reinforce the idealised version of yourself.
+Then, after you share it on Instagram or wherever, the likes and comments on these images we receive reinforce the idealised version of yourself.
 This behaviour makes using filters and edits the new norm for the person doing it.

-While the media has been talking about selfie dysmorphia and snapchat dysmorphia, the question is, is any of it true?
+While the media has been talking about selfie dysmorphia and Snapchat dysmorphia, the question is, is any of it true?

 According to Ramphul and Mejias (2018), the term Snapchat dysmorphia might be too early to be used.
 However, they acknowledge the risk of patients turning to Snapchat and Instagram filters as inspiration for plastic surgery and they consider it an important issue.

 Since then, Shome, Vadera, Male, and Kapoor (2020) performed a study involving 300 participants from across four Indian cities to investigate whether taking selfies leads to self-image dysmorphia and an increased desire for cosmetic surgery.
-The participants were told to take selfies with and without retouching, to see how that would affect their mood, body image, and desire to seek plastic surgery amount young men and women.
+The participants were told to take selfies with and without retouching, to see how that would affect their mood, body image, and desire to seek plastic surgery among young men and women.

 The results of the study found that posting selfies on social media affects a person’s confidence and worsens their self-image.
-They also found a significant increase in levels of social anxiety, a decrease in self-confidence, and a decrease in physical attractiveness of selfies uploaded on social media with and without the images being touched up.
+They also found a significant increase in levels of social anxiety, a decrease in self-confidence, and a decrease in the physical attractiveness of selfies uploaded on social media with and without the images being touched up.
 It was also noted that the desire to have cosmetic surgery done also significantly increased after posting a selfie on social media.

 Thus, this study suggests that not only can editing and using filters on our selfies be bad for our mental wellbeing, but the act of taking selfies and posting them online can also affect our wellbeing.